fischertechnik/txt_demo_ROBOPro_SLI/HowToUseTxtWeb.md

 After entering the password, the page of the TXT controller should now be visible.

 ![TXT WEB Site](./docs/webserver/TXT_WEB_Site_2.png)
+## How to managed directories and files
+There exist a number of predefined directories (maps).
+The use can add his proper files and maps.<br/>
+It is also possible to use a USB stick or SD-card (if not in use as boot device).

 - To upload (copy) **compiled C/C++ programs** to the TXT controller, change to the directory "C-Program" by clicking on it with the mouse.
 In this directory  are stored on the TXT controller.
 - To upload (copy) **compiled C/C++ SLI libraries** to the TXT controller, change to the directory "libs" by clicking on it with the mouse.
 In this directory (.so) SLI shared libraries are stored on the TXT controller. <br/> Remark: This directory is not usable for normal C/C++ share libraries.